n2ygk/mulesoft-demo-jsonapi/README.md

   - Combine duplication of how relationships get updated between item PATCH and relationship flows.
 - implement GET/PATCH/POST/DELETE of relationships (e.g. GET /widgets/abc-123/relationships/locations)
   - GET is implemented but is it supposed to return 'included' as well?
+  - Should GET of a missing relationship return 404 or data: [] | null?
+Currently returns 404.
   - DELETE is implemented for to-many relationships
   - PATCH is implemented for to-one and to-many relationships.
 However it allows invalid data.
     Check API definition to see why APIkit is allowing it.
+  - POST is implemented.
   - try to understand what they mean by links.related = /widgets/abc-123/locations
 - refactor duplicated code
   - links.self, set type, key, etc.